Currently working as Head of Service Design at Emakina – EPAM.

 These derived insights are communicated both visual and actionable, to consequently enable cross-functional teams deliver the ideal service experience’.

 In case you’re familiar to common buzzwords, I’d divide my expertise as:

 Experiment Design | CX Strategy | Service Design |

 User Research | UX Design

 In my opinion, the most effective way to explain service design and every association with it, is to make it concrete and relatable.
-For example the famous restaurant example of Nielsen Norman Group or Fjord’s a tale of two coffee shops short film based on Marc Fonteijn’s one-liner:
+For example by the famous restaurant example of Nielsen Norman Group, or Fjord’s a tale of two coffee shops short film based on Marc Fonteijn’s one-liner:

 Yet if I had to roughly divide 100% of the deliverables of my work, it would be close to the following:

 Interested in some of my work?
 Feel free to view my portfolio.